CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    TODO:

-   Check if custom hook 'format' has been developped for the search function of the StudySummaries controller.
+   Check if custom hook 'format' has been developed for the search function of the StudySummaries controller.
 One of the hook has been replaced by the new hook name.